Exploring Neural Network Surrogates for High-Order Mesh-Free Interpolants: Abstract

 \section{Abstract}

-Mesh-free numerical methods offer flexibility on the discretisation of complex geometries, showing significant potential to tackle problems where mesh-based methods have difficulty.
-Whilst high-order approximations may be obtained by solving linear systems for consistency correction, such approximations remain prohibitively expensive for Lagrangian formulations, which commonly present low-order convergence.
-Here we investigate the use of machine learning (ML) to bridge the gap between mesh-free Lagrangian simulations and high-order approximations.
-We develop strategies to couple data-driven models, in particular multilayer perceptrons (MLPs) and residual MLPs (ResMLPs) with the Local Anisotropic Basis Function Method (LABFM), as an exemplar high-order mesh-free method.
-In the first strategy, we use neural networks to surrogate the high-order kernel; in the second, we develop surrogate models for computing the solutions of dense, low-rank linear systems present in high-order mesh-free methods.
-Results from networks aimed at predicting support nodal weights yield a qualitative match with validation data, but fall short in eliminating lower-order errors due to inaccuracies in the ML-computed weights, and thus leading to divergent behaviour.
-Regarding the second strategy, the ML-computed solution vector generates residuals with mean absolute errors of $\mathcal{O}(10^{-5})$.
-However, convergence studies reveal this level of accuracy to be insufficient, causing derivative operators to diverge at a lower resolution and achieve a lower accuracy than LABFM theoretically allows.
-Furthermore, there is marginal computational gain when computing the solution vector with neural networks compared to LU factorisation.
-These findings indicate that insufficient accuracy challenges both using neural networks as surrogates for high-order kernels and solve ill-conditioned linear systems, while the additional high computational cost systems further limits the latter's practicality.
+Mesh-free numerical methods offer flexibility in the discretisation of complex geometries, showing significant potential for problems where mesh-based methods struggle.
+Although high-order approximations can be obtained through consistency-correction linear systems, such approaches remain prohibitively expensive for Lagrangian formulations, which commonly exhibit low-order convergence.
+Here we investigate the use of machine learning (ML) to bridge this gap, developing two strategies to couple multilayer perceptrons (MLPs) with the Local Anisotropic Basis Function Method (LABFM) as an exemplar high-order mesh-free method.
+In the first strategy, neural networks are trained to directly surrogate the high-order kernel; in the second, surrogate models are developed to compute the solution of the dense, low-rank linear systems arising in high-order mesh-free discretisations.
+The first strategy yields qualitative agreement with validation data but only marginally outperforms inconsistent smoothed particle hydrodynamics (SPH) kernels, with divergent behaviour observed for the Laplacian operator.
+The second strategy produces solution vectors with mean absolute errors of $\mathcal{O}(10^{-4}$--$10^{-5})$, replicating LABFM second-order convergence rate up to a resolution-dependent limiting accuracy and achieving up to a $5\times$ speedup at equivalent accuracy.
+However, sensitivity analyses reveal that higher-order approximations impose increasingly stringent accuracy requirements on the predicted solution vector, representing a fundamental challenge for current neural network architectures.